ielab/sysrev-seed-collection/collection_data/README.md

 | included_studies | Corresponds to DIncluded studies in paper |
 <br>

->- **search**: folder containing candidate_documents.res which is a trec format file for candidate documents retrieved by query, this file corresponds to **Retrieved studies** in paper
+>- **search**: a folder containing candidate_documents.res, which is a trec format file for candidate documents retrieved by systematic review boolean queries, this file corresponds to **Retrieved studies** in paper
 <br>

->- **snowballing**: folder containing seed_snowballing_document.tsv and screened_snowballing_documeent.tsv, these two files are for snowballing candidate document, every line corresponds to one topic, topic and documents' list is seperated by \t, documents' ids are seperated by '|', these two files corresponds to **Snowballed studies** in paper
+>- **snowballing**: a folder containing seed_snowballing_document.tsv and screened_snowballing_documeent.tsv, these two files are for snowballing candidate document, every line corresponds to one topic, topic and documents' list is separated by \t, documents' ids are separated by '|', these two files correspond to **Snowballed studies** in paper

 ***